shalu142/Resume-Maker-App/README.md

 ## 📝 License

-This project is licensed under the MIT .
+This project is licensed under the MIT LICENCE.